vulpivia/vulpivia.github.io/index.md

 ## Welcome

 Hi!
 I'm Norman, a programmer and musician from Switzerland.
-This site exists primarily for people to view the projects I'm working on.
-Currently, this site is a work in progress, but that should change as soon as I find the time to finish it.
+I'm currently studying audio engineering in Zürich.

+Since you're already here, why not check out some of my [projects](projects.md)?